 Henry does not pay personal or nonbusiness expenses by checks drawn on the business account.
 If he did, he would record them in the journal, even though he could not deduct them as business expenses.

-Henry carries the monthly total of materials (\$1,083.50) to the Annual Summary.
-Similarly, he enters monthly expenses for telephone, truck, auto, etc., in the appropriate columns of this summary.
+Henry carries the January total of expenses for materials (\$1,083.50) to the Annual Summary.
+Similarly, he enters monthly total of expenses for telephone, truck, auto, etc., in the appropriate columns of that summary.